Last Updated on August 1, 2021 by Nancie

 Back when I processed photos for my VSN magazine, I used Adobe’s PhotoShop for color and light correction and cropping.
 When I got more into bird photography, I started using Adobe’s Lightroom software instead.
 It is a very quick and efficient way to process and organize large numbers of digital photos.

-But these days, because I am not happy with Adobe’s switch to subscription pricing, I now edit my photos in On1 Photo Raw.
+But these days, because I am not happy with Adobe’s switch to subscription pricing, I edit my photos in On1 Photo Raw.
 It’s like a mash up of LightRoom and PhotoShop, although a little rougher around the edges.
+And in 2021 I just added On1’s NoNoise AI software to my bird photography editing workflow.
+If you shoot in raw, it can do some amazing things to improve noisy shots of birds (something that can easily happen when using higher ISOs and sometimes less than ideal lighting.)
+On1 offers free trials of both if you are interested.
+(Note: I have no incentives on this recommendation; just a happy customer.)

 Add Keywords to Photos